 - 1. Must be present when a spectrum average modifier (e.g., MXW, SPA, or FIS) is present in REACTION SF8.
 See also LEXFOR, Spectrum Average.
 Otherwise its use is optional.
 May contain either free text, or coded information and free text. - 2.
-The code, if given, is the data heading or the root of the data heading to be defined.
-Root means that the data heading given also defines the heading preceded by + or -.
+The code, if given, is the data heading or the root5 of the data heading to be defined.